w-jamil/proteus-eti/README.md

 ### Inputs

 - The original datasets as an array with size 1 x D, where ‘D’ represents the number of dimensions in the original space.
 - Most recent available label.
-- Supervised learning method (requires available ground truth).
 - Hyperparameter (optional) initialisation by the user, default is 0.1.

 ### Outputs